 Seeing New Things

-1. What material have been used in making your house?
+1. What materials have been used in making your house?

 The materials used in making my house are cement, bricks, concrete, sand, iron rod and wood.

 2. Find out the material from which your friend’s house is made?
 Is there any difference?
 Write about it.

 My friend’s house is made up of materials like sand, cement, iron rods and bricks.
 No, there is no difference.

 3. What kind of house do you think Chetandas’ grandchildren will live in?

 Chetandas’ grandchildren will live in skyscrapers made up of cement and iron.

 4. Where would you like to live when you grow up?
 What kind of house would you like?